 At least two physical symptoms: tachycardia or bradycardia, increased or decreased blood pressure, perspiration or chills, nausea or vomiting, weight loss, pupillary dilatation, psychomotor agitation or slowing, muscle weakness, shallow breathing, chest pain, cardiac arrhythmia, confusion, seizures, dystonia, dyskinesia.

 Cannabis is the world’s most commonly consumed illegal substance.
-Cannabis is obtained from the feminine hemp plants, as marijuana (mixture of dried leaves, stems and flowers) and hashish (from the more powerful resin of the hemp plant).
+Cannabis is obtained from the feminine hemp plants, as marijuana (a mixture of dried leaves, stems and flowers) and hashish (from the more powerful resin of the hemp plant).

 Unreasonable behavioral or psychological changes: first euphoria (desired), then anxiety, social withdrawal, impairment of motor coordination, impaired judgment.